kluctl/flux-kluctl-controller/docs/api/flux-kluctl-controller.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>RegistrySecrets is a list of secret references to be used for image registry authentication.
+<p>DEPRECATED RegistrySecrets is a list of secret references to be used for image registry authentication.
 The secrets must either have &ldquo;.dockerconfigjson&rdquo; included or &ldquo;registry&rdquo;, &ldquo;username&rdquo; and &ldquo;password&rdquo;.
-Additionally, &ldquo;caFile&rdquo; and &ldquo;insecure&rdquo; can be specified.</p>
+Additionally, &ldquo;caFile&rdquo; and &ldquo;insecure&rdquo; can be specified.
+Kluctl has deprecated querying the registry at deploy time and thus this field is also deprecated.</p>
 </td>
 </tr>
 <tr>